 Granular Activated Carbon (GAC)

-One method to remove radon in the water is through the granular activated carbon (GAC) unit.
-Nowadays, there are various units available with different models, sizes, and types; however, they all follow the same technique in removing radon.
+One method of removing radon from water is using granular activated carbon (GAC) units.
+Various units are available in different models, sizes, and types; however, they all use the same technique.

 These GAC units have a fiberglass tank with granular activated carbon.
-This unit is made of a fine material that can trap and hold the filtered radon.
-Since the carbon has a fine particle size, it can quickly clog the sediments or other contaminants found in the water.
+This fine material traps and holds the filtered radon.
+The carbon's fine particle size can quickly clog sediments or other contaminants in the water.

-Meanwhile, there are GAC units that include a special backwashing inclusion that can remove the sediment.
-However, this backwashing feature can reduce the effectiveness of the activated carbon to remove the radon.
+Meanwhile, GAC units include special backwashing that can remove sediment.
+However, this feature can reduce the effectiveness of the activated carbon in removing radon.

-Thus, eliminating the sediment filter or sediment source placed on the GAC tank is one of the best protection that you can have to prevent clogging.
+Thus, eliminating the sediment filter or sediment source on the GAC tank is one of the best protection measures against clogging.

 Various estimates suggest that GAC should only be used on water supplies with a maximum radon concentration of less than 30,000 pCi/L.

-After you are done with testing your water, you must check the GAC filters that have high removal efficiency rates according to the level found in the water.
+After you are done with testing your water, you must check the GAC filters with high removal efficiency rates according to the level found in the water.

 If you have finally decided to buy a unit, choose a filter size that matches your water condition and daily water use.

-According to the standards set by the EPA, a three-cubic-foot unit can handle about 250 gallons of water each day and reduce the levels of radon.
-The typical daily use of water inside the home can range from 50 to 100 gallons each person daily.
+According to the EPA standards, a three-cubic-foot unit can handle about 250 gallons of water daily and reduce radon levels.
+The typical daily use of water inside the home can range from 50 to 100 gallons per person.

-One of the major drawbacks of using the GAC filters in the removal of the radon is that it can cause an eventual buildup of radioactivity within the GAC filter.
-As such, you should place the GAC unit in an isolated part of your house, like in the basement, to prevent exposure.
+One of the major drawbacks of using the GAC filters in removing radon is that it can cause an eventual buildup of radioactivity within the GAC filter.
+Place the GAC unit in an isolated part of your house, like the basement, to prevent exposure.

-Also, you have to replace the carbon annually to reduce the dangers of having accumulated radioactivity.
-Meanwhile, those GAC filters that are used for radon removal need to be disposed of immediately.
-You can ask for help from professionals regarding the proper disposal of the used GAC filters.
+You must also replace the carbon annually to reduce the dangers of accumulated radioactivity.
+Meanwhile, GAC filters used for radon removal must be disposed of immediately.
+Professionals can help you properly dispose of used GAC filters.

 GAC treatment units are also installed inside the home to remove petroleum, chlorine, pesticides, odors, and various products in the water.
 In these examples, the GAC filter may accumulate radioactivity as it removes the radon in the water.